- Made from 100% Certified Organic Cotton

 CHEESECLOTH FOR STRAINING

 - REUSABLE CHEESECLOTH: Reusable cheesecloth is a great green option for those looking to reduce household waste.
-Simply wash and dry our unbleached cheesecloth and its ready to go for your next cooking endeavor.
+Simply wash and dry our unbleached cheesecloth and it's ready to go for your next cooking endeavor.
 While some cheesecloths on the market break down after one or two washes, our product is truly a reliable and reusable cheesecloth that’s high-quality cotton allows for continual use.

 - CHEESECLOTH FOR COOKING: Our cheesecloth is 100% unbleached, organic, safe, and reusable.
-With its versatility and durability, our organic cheesecloth is a must-have for any home cook or hobby chef looking for ways to reduce clutter in the kitchen and invest in sustainable kitchenware.
+With its versatility and durability, this organic cheesecloth is a must-have for any home cook or hobby chef looking for ways to reduce clutter in the kitchen and invest in sustainable kitchenware.

 - ORGANIC COTTON CHEESECLOTH: Made of certified organic, unbleached cotton, our cheesecloth is a healthy and holistic choice.
 No loose fibers, no lint, and no affecting the taste or safety of your food.
 We offer a Grade #90 straining cloth with 44 x 36 threads per inch, an ultra-fine mesh capable of filtering out impurities much better than other cloths on the market.